Components - Skeleton

 Composed Pattern

-To keep component syntax consistent cross-framework, we implement a composed pattern.
+To keep component syntax consistent cross-framework, utilize what we refer to as a “composed pattern”.
 Components are composed using a set of smaller components, named slots, or snippets - depending on the framework.
-This implementation differs per framework.
+Implementation differs per framework.

 React

-For React, this is handled via small components that implement the dot notation syntax.
+For React, this is handled via piecemeal components using a dot notation syntax, as described in the section below.

 <Accordion>